- 1 What’s Considered Cheating In A Relationship?

 4 Ways Your Muslim Husband Could Be Cheating

-As we mentioned above, this is the most basic type of cheating.
+As we mentioned above, this is the most basic type of cheating that occurs by a cheating husband.
 It involves committing sexual or physically intimate acts with someone other than the cheater’s wife.
 Is a kiss considered cheating?
 In Islam, kissing is definitely beyond the boundaries of permissible interactions and falls under the category of haram/sinful.
 It would be punishable in the Hereafter if Allah wills.

 So yes, a kiss is haram, is considered cheating and is punishable.
 However, kissing does not have severe consequences, (of Hadd punishment) as actually having sex with someone does.

 This is when someone imagines themselves having sex with someone who is not their wife.
-This may be an idle daydream used to entertain or something which the cheater deliberately calls to mind every time they’re intimate with their wife.
-Licensed sex therapist and couples’ counselor Megan Fleming, Ph.D.:
+This may be an idle daydream used to entertain or something which the cheater deliberately calls to mind every time they’re intimate with their wife. this is one of the common ways a cheating husband will cheat on his wife.
+Licensed sex therapist and couples’ counsellor Megan Fleming, Ph.D:

 It’s about allowing oneself to use fantasy as a means to create novelty and possibility, which could be with one’s partner or with another person.
 Fantasy doesn’t equal reality.
 I like the idea of robbing a bank and never thinking twice about money, but I would never do that in real life.
 I think it’s important to distinguish fantasy and that which turns us on from what would really turn us on and we’d want in reality